SpecDec++: Boosting Speculative Decoding via Adaptive Candidate Lengths

 \subsection{Experimental Setups}

 \textbf{Datasets and Model Pairs.} We adopt three datasets in our experiments: Alpaca~\citep{alpaca}, HumanEval~\citep{chen2021evaluating}, GSM8K~\citep{cobbe2021training}.
 We only use prompts of the datasets and do not use responses.
-In the experiments, we use llama-2-chat models~\citep{touvron2023llama2}.
+In the experiments, we solely focus on llama-2-chat models~\citep{touvron2023llama2}, while in Appendix~\ref{appendix:gemma}, we also provide additional experimental results on Gemma models~\citep{team2024gemma, team2024gemma2}.
 We choose to use llama-2-chat 7B as the draft model and llama-2-chat 70B as the target model.
 To reduce memory consumption, we use the bfloat16 format for the models.

 \textbf{Network Architecture, Weighted BCE Loss, and Stopping Criteria for \ours.} We build a $(D+1)$-layer ResNet with SiLU activation as the acceptance prediction head, and we sweep $D$ from $0$ (linear layer) to $4$ in the experiments.
 We adopt the weighted BCE loss where set $w_\text{acc} = 1$ and choose $w_\text{rej}$ from $\{ 1,3,6,12 \}$.
 We tune the stopping threshold $h$ in $\{0.1, 0.3,0.5,0.7,0.9\}$.
 To ensure the robustness of \ours, we manually stop each speculation round when the number of candidate tokens exceeds $20$.